kohkimakimoto/essh/README.md

 ### Running Tasks

 You can define tasks that are executed on remote and local servers.
-For example, edit your `essh.lua`.
+For example, edit your `esshconfig.lua`.

 ```lua
 task "hello" {